How to Prepare for Your First Day on Set

-Productions shoot at a variety of studio lots and locations, so make sure you’re clear on where you’re working.
+Productions film at a variety of studio lots and locations, so make sure you’re clear on where you’re working.
 Many studios provide maps online that can help you find the gate, parking structure, and check-in location you’re supposed to report to.
-Reviewing this information before you leave can help so you’re not delayed getting to set.
+Reviewing this information before you leave can help ensure you’re not delayed getting to set.

 If your minor is booked on a production, they must be accompanied by a parent or guardian who is not working on the production.
-The guardian will accompany the minor everywhere they go, from wardrobe, to school, to holding.
+The guardian will accompany the minor everywhere they go, from wardrobe, to school, to Holding.
 Even during filming, the guardian will be on set, somewhere behind the scenes, but always within eyesight of the child.
-In addition to the points listed above, there are ways for you to help your minor be successful.
-Check out our guide on What to Do When Your Minor Books a Job.
+You can learn more about accompanying a minor to set and how to help them be successful in our article What to Do When Your Minor Books a Job.